Adobe-Marketing-Cloud/aem-guides-wknd-events/README.md

+This tutorial is deprecated, it is recommended to follow https://github.com/adobe/aem-guides-wknd-spa for the latest tutorials and best practices with the AEM SPA Editor.

 # WKND Events SPA Editor Project

 This is the code companion for a tutorial that walks through the process of setting up an AEM project to leverage the Single Page App or SPA Editor feature.